NischayChauhan/NischayChauhan.github.io/_posts/2018-08-27-example-content.md

 _How it would find a best fit_

 # Hello Python

-Use back-ticks for `inline code`.
-Multi-line code snippets are supported too through Pygments.

 {% highlight js  linenos %}
 // importing libraries
 import numpy as np